It’s a universal law in business and in life generally that what gets measured, gets managed.

 Its vital to get up close and personal with your finances, to play with your numbers and see how small changes in inputs can lead to big changes in outputs.
 Its only when you do this that you really see how the pieces of the financial independence jigsaw fit together.

 So I don’t recommend using your own spreadsheet as a free but inferior alternative to using a financial planner or commercial software.
-Black box solutions and financial planners don’t teach you and you don’t learn anything whilst using them.
-No, when it comes to tracking your progress to financial independence, doing it yourself is travelling first class.
+Black box solutions don’t teach you and you don’t learn anything whilst using them.
+No, when it comes to tracking your progress to financial independence, building your own spreadsheet is travelling first class.

 But I’ve had enough requests for help and for recommendations of software etc to know that many people find even basic maths and spreadsheets a bit scary.
 And those people maybe would find it helpful to have a template to start from.

 So today I’m sharing a simplified version of my own spreadsheet.
 The format has been tailored based on my journey to financial independence.
 The numbers are just dummy data used for illustration.

 Other people will no doubt look at slightly different metrics and use different definitions of some of the terms.
 That’s fine.
 There is no one single path to financial independence, no one true church.

 So feel free to use this as a starting point for your own spreadsheet…but you shouldn’t follow it slavishly.
 You should understand the linkages and tailor it to your own circumstances.
 It’s your servant not your master.